 No. Your city pension is calculated on your “base pay” prior to the HFSA deduction.
 Your retirement benefit from Social Security is calculated on your taxable earnings, meaning the lower amount.

 What if I leave my job with the city?
 Can I get the balance left in my account?

-Yes, if you have incurred eligible expenses and claim them in the proper time period.
-Your HFSA benefit ends on your last day of employment with the city.
+Yes, if you have incurred eligible expenses and claim them within 90 days after your termination date.
 You will only be able to make claims on expenses that you have incurred prior to your last day of employment.
 Your deductions stop with your last paycheck unless you elect COBRA.

 When do I have to file a claim?

 Claims must be filed within 90 days of plan-year end, unless you cease to participate before April 30.
 In that case, you must file your claim within 90 days after your participation ends.
 All claims must be incurred while you are a participant.

 Will WageWorks reimburse me for every claim I submit?

 Reimbursement is based on your annual election, amount previously reimbursed, proper documentation, and eligibility of the expense.
 If your claim is denied, WageWorks will provide a specific reason in writing.